View Current

 Principles

-(3) The University will formally confer on Students who satisfy the requirements of a course in which they are enrolled, the relevant award, in accordance with the University of New England Act 1993 (NSW)
+(5) The University will formally confer on students who satisfy the requirements of a course in which they are enrolled, the relevant award, in accordance with the University of New England Act 1993 (NSW)

-(6) The conferral date noted on the Testamur (and digital Testamur) and digital Australian Higher Education Graduation Statement (AHEGS) is the date of the appropriate graduation ceremony.
-When the conferment is In Absentia, the date will be the date the award is conferred by the University.
+(9) The conferral date noted on the Testamur (and digital Testamur) and digital Australian Higher Education Graduation Statement (AHEGS) is the date on which the University confers the award.

 Part B - Part B Key roles, responsibilities and delegations

-(8) For Higher Degree Research awards, the Council delegates to the Vice-Chancellor and Chief Executive Officer, and to the Deputy Vice-Chancellor Research, the authority to approve the conferral of an award to a Student who has met the requirements to graduate from a higher degree research Course at the University.
+(11) For Higher Degree Research awards, the Council delegates to the Vice-Chancellor and Chief Executive Officer, and to the Deputy Vice-Chancellor Research (DVCR), the authority to confer an award to a student/ HDR Candidate who has met the requirements to graduate from a higher degree research course at the University.

-(9) For awards other than those in Clause (8), the Council delegates to the Vice-Chancellor and Chief Executive Officer, and to the Deputy Vice-Chancellor, the authority to approve the conferral of an award to a Student who has met the requirements to graduate from a Course at the University.
+(12) For awards other than those in Clause (11), the Council delegates to the Vice-Chancellor and Chief Executive Officer, and to the Deputy Vice-Chancellor (DVC), the authority to confer an award to a student who has met the requirements to graduate from a course at the University.

-(13) Council reserves the authority for the rescission of an award that has been conferred by the University.
-Any proposed rescission of award must be reported to the Council as per the Rescission of an Award/ Correction of an Award Procedure(see also Authorities Retained by Council Rule).
+(14) Council reserves the authority for the rescission of an award that has been conferred by the University.
+Any proposed rescission of award must be reported to the Council as per the Rescission of an Award/ Correction of an Award Procedure(see also UNE Delegations Framework Rule).

 Responsibilities

-(19) In exercising the authority to approve the conferral of an award, to permit a Student to graduate In Absentia or to confer an award In Absentia, the Vice-Chancellor and Chief Executive Officer, Deputy Vice-Chancellor Research or Deputy Vice-Chancellor must certify that they are satisfied that:
+(15) In exercising the authority to confer an award, the Vice-Chancellor and Chief Executive Officer, Deputy Vice-Chancellor Research or Deputy Vice-Chancellor must certify that they are satisfied that:

-1. has met the Course rules and other Course requirements to graduate;
+1. has met the courses rules and other course requirements to graduate;

 2. does not have a financial debt to the University, other than a debt that the University has agreed may be repaid after graduation;